-A fine balance – sell what you love; love to sell
+The secret to sales success is a fine balance – sell what you love; love to sell.

 In that vein of continually improving upon your craft, there is so much good information on sales and how to improve your sales skills that it can be overwhelming.
 The trick is to have a mentor or coach, along with a commitment to continuous learning.
 In order to digest it all, you will need to chunk it down into manageable, bite-size pieces, and simply take it all in over time.
 Never stop learning, and practice, practice, practice!
 Sales is a never-ending process, and all the top sales professionals are continually learning and improving their craft.

 This article is not about that.

 There Are 2 Key Components To Sales Success

 Two key components of being successful in sales that don’t get a lot of attention are to find something that you will love selling, and a place to do so that’s a good fit.
 Without a great offering and culture fit, it’ll be tough to hang in there long enough to materialize those life-changing deals.
 There are so many emerging technologies, so many hot, trendy start-ups as well as big, established tech companies, that it’s tempting to think after a short period of time that the grass is greener somewhere else.

 Ask any sales manager.
 They will tell you that it’s not uncommon to see sales reps with a long series of one- to two-year stints at a job before they hop to the next hot trend.
 Heck, I’ve done it myself!
 But to take your game to the next level, you have to think in terms of the long game.

 In all the interviews I do with sales executives and sales management on “The Sales Polish Podcast,” that’s a topic that comes up over and over again.
 Pull the rip cord on your job too soon and you stand to lose out on big money.